TIY-Houston-Front-End-Engineering/Course-Guide/Assignments/react-time-machine/README.md

 #React.js Time Machine

 ## Requirements
-Using the React.js library, write a UI interface for a "time machine."
+Using the React.js framework, write a UI interface for a "time machine."
 The requirements for this interface are:
   - A readout showing the "current year."
   - A button that will set the machine on a continuous path forward in time, evidenced by an incrementing year counter.
   - A button that will stop the machine's progress.